Like Blockend? Give it a ⭐ on GitHub.

 • Async route wrapper so rejected promises never get swallowed

-• Zero database assumptions — wire in your own DB error mapping
+• Zero database assumptions

 • TypeScript support